crisog/morpho-liquidator/README.md

 ## Roadmap

+- [x] Integrate a new indexer for positions [morpho-markets](https://github.com/crisog/morpho-markets)
 - [ ] Support multiple sources of liquidatable positions (+ chance for opportunities)
-- [ ] Integrate a new indexer for positions - still work in progress [morpho-markets](https://github.com/crisog/morpho-markets)
 - [ ] Smart contracts executed liquidation w/ flash loans
 - [ ] Add support for AWS Secrets Manager to pull private keys from it
 - [ ] Listen to new blocks notifications via WebSockets for real-time opportunity discovery